-Friday 16 June 2023
+Friday, 16 June 2023

 June 16 From Palermo to the Aeolian Islands via Cefalù

 Last night we met our tour director and our fellow travellers and walked together to a local restaurant for dinner.
-This morning we were headed across northern Sicily to reach Milazzo in order to catch an inter-island hydrofoil which would take us to the island of Lipari, one of the Aeolian Islands.
+This morning we drove across northern Sicily to reach Milazzo in order to catch an inter-island hydrofoil which would take us to the island of Lipari, one of the Aeolian Islands.

 The land was rugged and the road passed through many tunnels

-Cefalu is set of a rocky headland
+Cefalu is set on a rocky headland

 We stopped on the way at the delightful historic town of Cefalù which encircles a large Norman cathedral.
 We had a peek inside the cathedral but then set off to wander the narrow streets looking for the Mediaeval wash house - lavatoio - which is fed by a natural spring.
 It was quite spectacular.